East Asia·Japan·Updated May 3, 2026

 What scams target tourists in Hiroshima?

-The most frequently reported tourist scams in Hiroshima are Rickshaw Price Switching, Counterfeit Attraction Tickets, Hiroshima Peace Park Fake Donation Scam, with 1 classified as high severity.
+The most frequently reported tourist scams in Hiroshima are Hiroshima Peace Park Fake Donation Scam, Overpriced Tourist Restaurants Near Peace Memorial Park, Rickshaw Price Switching.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Hiroshima?